sdr-enthusiasts/gitbook-adsb-guide/foundations/common-tasks-and-info.md

 ### Disabling Healthchecks

 On systems with with low spec CPU/memory, you may wish to disable healthchecks to gain back some precious CPU cycles.
 There are ways to disable the docker healthchecks in the `docker-compose.yml` file.
-However, I publish versions of my images that have the healthcheck removed, so it may be easier to simply change the image's `latest` tag to `latest_nohealthcheck`.
+However, versions of these images have been published that have the healthcheck removed, so it may be easier to simply change the image's `latest` tag to `latest_nohealthcheck`.